roblevintennis/rapid-workflow-book/chapters/03_compass_sass.md

 </html>
 ```

-Above, we've included our `screen.css` or `print.css` files dependent on if we're printing or not.
-Let's now have a look at that config.rb configuration file.
+Above, we've included our `screen.css` which will hold the styles for this exercise.

 ## Compass Configuration

-Let's take the configuration file section by section:
+Let's take the `config.rb` configuration file section by section:

 ```bash
 http_path = "/"